Ken1JF/test-ahgo/README.txt

         Fuseki3 has order A -> H
         Fuseki2 has order cc, dc, ec, cd, dd, cp, dp, cq, i.e. col-row, sorted by row, then col.
 TODO:
-    Fix so Fuseki3.sgf is correct. (file or movelimit breaking?) read the GoGoD databases, record frequency and results. construct other databases for handicaps
+    read the GoGoD databases, record frequency and results. construct other databases for handicaps
     split records based on Komi and Rules.